Semnox-Github/SmartfunRevamp/SmartFunRevamp/README.md

 ```

 ### CMS configuration
-It contains data to configure data for the app such as: home containers, menu itesm, colors, etc.
+It contains data to configure data for the app such as: home containers, menu itesm, colors, etc. The file is `SmartFunRevamp/assets/json/example_cms.json`
+_TO DO: we need to change the name of this file because is not an exampla anymore, it is the real file that is shipped with the app_
+The next items are configured in the same file.

 #### Home containers
 Under development in #922